theleastinterestingcoder/FrontEnd_Injection/Readme.md

 Challenge 2 : Cross site scripting
 ----------
 Description - The same TA developer forgot to enable features that prevents cross site forgery exceptions.
 Write a query that will log out any logged in users when they see the page.
-Bonus points (+5) if you can lock the open session.
+Bonus points (+5) if you successfully lock the open session with you as last flag claimer